ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Log something when rate limiting a request
+* Endpoint for uploading ALL data when creating an account (after using the app without an account for a while)
+  - All objects, with entries and categories
+  - user_keystore and user_prefs
 * Loosen up a tad on the create account limiting.
 Users may need multiple attempts and creating an account is one of the initial impressions a user receives.

 ### Do it later